spyrostheodoridis/strabo/README.md

 ![alt text](examples/exampl1.png?raw=true)

+### Plot points on images
-We can also plot images that cover the whole sphere face setting the sphere argument to true.
-In this case no imgBounds are necessary (actually they are not defined!)
+We can also plot simple points colored according to their attributes.
+In this example we combine the same image as above in polar orthographic projection (sphere = true) with points that represent plant populations.
+The points are colored according to the altitude where the populations leave.
+In the case of full extent orthographic projections no imgBounds are necessary (actually they are not defined!)
 We also add some text for the parallels and meridians.

 ```bash